-Covered California may, at its sole discretion, extend the term of the Agreement for one (1) additional consecutive year if mutually agreed upon by Covered California and the contractor.
-The total number of contract years shall not exceed four (4) years.
+Covered California may, at its sole discretion, extend the term of the Agreement for one (1) year.
+The total number of contract years shall not exceed three (3) years.
 Additional funding for any time extension will be at the same rates provided in Contractor's proposal.
+All amendments for time or funds cannot exceed the limitations set forth in the solicitation that resulted in this Agreement.
+Amendments must also comply with Covered California's rules and procedures governing contracts and procurements.

-The parties may increase or decrease funding through an amendment, but cannot exceed the amount or rates set by Contractor's proposal.
-Funding for options years may not be used in advance and may not exceed the funding amount set in the initial contract term unless authorized by the solicitation.
+The parties may increase or decrease funding through an amendment but cannot exceed the amount or rates set by Contractor's proposal.
+Funding for option years may not be used in advance and may not exceed the funding amount set in the initial contract term unless authorized by the solicitation.